mesosphere/marathon-ui/coding-guidelines/coding-guidelines.md

   - Indentation is 2 spaces.
   - No multiple empty lines.

-We prefer a functional approach and try to use the abstractions over normal control statements.
+We prefer a functional approach and try to use these abstractions over normal control statements.
 Functions and code must be self-descriptive, use JSDoc blocks only if necessary.